Meouzer/Typing/Articles/01-Typing-in-JavaScript.md

 # Typing in JavaScript

-Obviously, JavaScript should have a robust typing system, but never had a clear typing vision.
+Obviously, JavaScript should have a robust typing system but never had a clear typing vision.
 No attempt was ever made for built-in typing of programmer defined classes, while the typing mechanisms for built-in classes are add-hoc and broken.
-Let's be clear, the discussion below shows that JavaScript could easily have built-in typing but dropped the ball through bad decisions.
+Let's be clear.
+JavaScript could easily had have built-in typing were it not for inexplicably bad design.

 Let's now digress to see what a typing function should do.
 If Klass is a class then the *Klass objects* are `Klass.prototypes` and all objects deriving from it.